-In 1870 the doctor’s home was constructed in the old Hawaiian plantation style but with one distinct difference, it has two doors off the main lanai – one for the doctor’s family to enter their home and another for farm workers to enter the doctor’s office and exam room.
+The doctor’s home was constructed in the old Hawaiian plantation style but with one distinct difference, it has two doors off the main lanai – one for the doctor’s family to enter their home and another for farm workers to enter the doctor’s office and exam room.
 There are built-in shelves lining the original doctor’s office to hold glass apothecary jars and medicinal tinctures.
 The entire home is constructed of pine and Douglas Fir that was imported on huge sailing vessels.

 The property was home to Haikuleana Sanctuary, a healing center and private residence of late author Ralph Blum who wrote several books on the ancient language of Runes and his wife Jeanne, a medical intuitive, massage therapist and author of Woman Heal Thy Self.
 According to locals, familiar with the Blums and the property, Ralph and Jeanne hosted retreat guests and short-term visitors seeking healing in their sanctuary.

-For last 30 years the home was operated as the Haikuleana Bed & Breakfast and later as Haiku Plantation Inn, the original Bed and Breakfast on Maui’s north side.
-It was the first to gain permits through the State of Hawaii and County of Maui for a legal operating bed and breakfast back in 1986 and again first in the industry to regain and pass through a permitting system established in 2009, holding in the distinction of being the first bed and breakfast to gain permits to operate under the new ordinances established for B&Bs.
+For 30 years the home was operated as the Haikuleana Bed & Breakfast and later as Haiku Plantation Inn, the original Bed and Breakfast on Maui’s north side.
+It was the first to gain Special use permits through the State of Hawaii and County of Maui for a legal operating bed and breakfast back in 1986 and again first in the industry to regain and pass through a permitting system established in 2009, holding in the distinction of being the first bed and breakfast to gain permits to operate under the new ordinances established for B&Bs.

 Agritourism is Especially Important on Maui.
 It helps to sustain the local upcountry farmers – where you will find fruit stands, a weekly farmer’s market, rural country stores, quaint restaurants featuring fresh local products, and of course several farm tours where you can meet the locals and experience everything from lavender to goat milk ice-cream and cheese production.

-Visitors who do not have an appointment or who arrive while we are closed for restoration may purchase local produce at our honesty stand outside the front gate of the property – where we place mangoes, avocados, bananas and olu (breadfruit) harvested from the garden for purchase.
+Visitors who do not have an appointment or who arrive while we are closed may purchase local produce at our honesty stand outside the front gate of the property – where we place mangoes, avocados, bananas and olu (breadfruit) harvested from the garden for purchase.

-Follow our restoration progress on Instagram #HaleOKaukaHealingGarden
+Follow us on Instagram #HaleOKaukaHealingGarden

 <script data-ad-client="ca-pub-9818842372898853" async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>